-Listen, sis, I love braids just as much as the next girl, but I also like being able to wear ponytails, an afro, and having fleeky edges!
+Listen, sis, I love braids just as much as the next girl, but I also like being able to wear ponytails, a silk press, my fro, and having fleeky edges!
 However, do not believe the myth that all braids yank out the perimeter of your hair.

 There are plenty of ways to rock braids in different braided styles and still maintain your hair.

 When Protective Styles No Longer Protect Your Hair

 What happens when protective styles do more damage than good?
 Simple, it's time to let it go!

 Protective styling is only protective when they are not yanking on your edges, causing your scalp to be dry and bumpy, or causing over manipulation.
 If you are experiencing stress on your hair follicles that results in thinning or hair loss, it's time to change how you do protective braided styles!

 Five Braided Styles That Are Not Hard on The Edges

 Traditional cornrows, lemonade braids, or feed-ins are basic cornrows braided with a cross-stitch in varying directions and patterns.
 Feed-in braids do not start right at the perimeter of the hair but about an inch or so backward, placing less strain on the already fragile hairline.